Critical Care NP/PA Program

 The MICU B staff training is designed to provide outstanding clinical and academic training that prepares collaborative practitioners to function in a progressive medical intensive care unit.
 A comprehensive, competency-driven curriculum is the core of our training philosophy.
 This curriculum is focused on clinical experiences caring for critically ill patients: bedside teaching rounds, educational conferences, as well as independent and peer-guided review of the medical literature.

-Our NPs are board-certified and licensed acute care nurse practitioners (ACNPs) and our critical care trained Physician Assistants (PAs) are experienced in ICU care.
+Our NPs are board-certified and licensed acute care nurse practitioners (ACNPs) are experienced in ICU care.
 In addition to clinical growth opportunities, our NP and PA staff have an opportunity to become leaders in critical care and academic medicine by teaching students and trainees, participating in critical care research, publishing in peer-reviewed journals, attending national conferences, as well as taking on leadership roles within the ICU which include:

 - Chief Nurse Practitioner